otam-mato/nodejs_mysql_web_app_kubernetes/README.md

 1. Launch an EC2 instance (I am using Ubuntu 22.04) to be used as a master node.

 3. <details markdown=1><summary markdown="span">Install and configure your AWS CLI.</summary>
+   `eksctl` relies on the AWS CLI for certain operations.
+If you don't have the AWS CLI installed, you can follow the AWS documentation to install it: [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)
    </details>
 4. <details markdown=1><summary markdown="span">Install `eksctl`.</summary>
    </details>